 Econ H195B is the writing of the thesis.
 There is no class and students receive independent study units.
 Students must meet the GPA requirements stated above and have completed both macro- and microeconomics, as well as econometrics and one other upper-division course for the major before enrolling in Econ H195B (see Fall 2014 updates below).
 Please bring completed application to 539 Evans Hall.
 Students will be emailed a CCN after the GPA has been verified.

 The deadline to submit the honors application for summer/fall 2014 is May 9, 2014.

 Please note effective summer 2013, students may no longer take Econ H195B for pass/no pass and earn honors.
 Econ H195B must be taken for a letter grade and 3 units.
 Econ H195B will always be included when calculating the major GPA for level of honors.

 IMPORTANT CHANGES FOR FALL 2014

 Effective Fall 2014 there will be an additional prerequisite for students who wish to write an honors thesis.
 Econ H195A or Econ 191, or another acceptable Economics elective which requires a research paper, must be completed before enrolling in Econ H195B.
-Please plan your Fall 2013 - Spring 2014 schedule accordingly.
-Approved courses for the Spring 2014 semeser include: Econ 123, Econ 124, Econ 154, Econ C175, Econ 183, and Econ 191.
+Approved courses for the Fall 2014 semeser include: Econ H195A, Econ 105, Econ123, Econ 124, Econ 132, and Econ 191.
 If you would like to have an additional course reviewed for approval, please see an undergraduate advisor.

 Students are encouraged to choose an Economics faculty member to supervise their thesis.
 Supervision by a faculty member outside the Economics Department is subject to approval by the Undergraduate Chair.